llSourcell/linear_regression_live/README.md

 ## Overview
-I'm using a small dataset of student test scores and the amount of hours they studied.
+Siraj Raval used a small dataset of student test scores and the amount of hours they studied.
 Intuitively, there must be a relationship right?
 The more you study, the better your test scores should be.
-We're going to use [linear regression](onlinecourses.science.psu.edu/stat501/node/250) to prove this relationship.
+We're going to use [linear regression](onlinecourses.science.psu.edu/stat501/node/250) to prove this relationship

+I've modified his code for better understanding

 ## Dependencies